 Moreover, this advance in Covid-19 testing could be ready to deploy immediately, because European regulatory approval may be received any day now, as expected during 2021’s first quarter.

 News that the breakthrough’s regulatory approval could happen soon is likely why the company’s shares began to edge up 15% between, mid-November and mid-December.

 But there are two important facts to note:

 - The company responsible for developing the advanced Covid-19 test is an exclusive partner of XPhyto Therapeutics (OTC: XPHYF), named 3a-Diagnostics GmbH.
 And it’s a big part of the reason investors have begun to catch on to XPhyto’s vast potential.

 - While excitement about a 25-minute Covid-19 test seems justifiable, it’s equally important for biotech investors to clearly acknowledge this: that via its partner, 3a, what XPhyto Therapeutics (OTCQB: XPHYF) has developed is in no way to be confused with a vaccine, cure, therapy, treatment, or containment strategy.

 Still, there is no denying a rapid version of the PCR test could be a true advance in SARS-CoV-2 testing.

 With Covid-19, PCR tests detect RNA – genetic material – that’s specific to the virus.
 The test is accurate enough to detect the virus within days of infection, even in people who have no symptoms.

-And XPhyto’s test is so portable it can be done in a clinic, a hospital, a car – and what may turn out to be the most important settings – the test can be done at nursing homes, convalescent centers, airports, train stations, and office buildings.
+And XPhyto’s test is so portable it can be done in a clinic, a hospital, a car – and what may turn out to be the most important settings – the test could be done at nursing homes, convalescent centers, airports, train stations, and office buildings.